1) What is the San Fermin Festival?

 Hard question to answer, but most of our clients are between the ages of 20-65.
 But it varies with each group.
 We’ve had guests that are 60+ years of age as well as kids with their families and college students.
 We don’t have an age limit; you just have to be ready to have a good time!

-Our balcony is located on Calle Estafeta 57 – it overlooks the longest stretch of the bull run route.
+We have multiple balconies, including our first one on Calle Estafeta 57 – it overlooks the longest stretch of the bull run route.
 It is easy to find because we will walk you from your hotel to our apartment where you will be served breakfast and have access to an open bar.

 6) Does your balcony space fill up?